5 reasons to study at the Institut Polytechnique de Paris

 Find your Campus France space : www.campusfrance.org

-- Case 1: If your country of residence is one of the 44 affected by the study in France procedure, register on the “Etudes en France” portal and upload the required documents.
-Campus France will check your visa application file before submitting it to the French consulate.
+- Case 1: If your country of residence is one of the 46 countries subject to the "Études en France" ("Studies in France") procedure, register on the “Etudes en France” platform and upload the required documents.
+Campus France will check your visa application file before you submit it to the French consulate.

 You should start the process at the latest 2 months before departure!

-Please note that registration with the French Public Health Insurance (social security) is compulsory in France when you enroll in a Higher Education Institution.
+Please note that registration with the French Public Health Insurance is mandatory in France when you enroll in a Higher Education Institution.
+It provides a partial coverage of your medical expenses.

 - Students residing in one of the 27 EU countries, Iceland, Lichtenstein, Norway or Switzerland, who are already affiliated to a national health insurance provider, who hold the European health insurance card (EHIC).
 This card is free and will give you access to state-provided healthcare during your stay in France under the same conditions and at the same cost as nationals.